tumagonx/nwjs_docs_old/About-Node.js-server-side-script-in-nw.js.md

 Then you you can navigate to a page by using `window.location = 'views/user.html#zcbenz'` and handle logics in `views/user.html` file.

 However the recommended way is not opening a new window or changing the `window.location`, you should just replace part of your page with ajax, like `$('#main').load('views/user.html#zcbenz');`.
-In this way users won't have bad experience feeling refreshing the page, and the current javascript context is also kept.
+Doing it this way users won't have bad experience of having the page refresh/flicker, and the current javascript context is also kept.

 ### Template Engine

-For template engine, node.js developers have always been comfortable with rendering at server side and then send result to clients.
-In node-webkit everything is at client side, you don't need to render the template and then feed it to node-webkit, you could just render everything after the page is loaded.
+For template engine, node.js developers have always been comfortable with rendering at server side and then sending the result to clients.
+In node-webkit everything is client side, you don't need to render the template and then feed it to node-webkit, you could just render everything after the page is loaded.

 The basic idea is: use the template engine to generate contents on the fly, and then append dynamic contents into the DOM. like this: